thedod/global420/README.md

 Feel free to fork this if you prefer some other hour :)

-Well, data is a bitch, and the standard [time zone db](http://timezonedb.com/) needs to be pre-processed in order to easily answer these seemingly simple questions.
+Turns out, the standard [time zone db](http://timezonedb.com/) needs to be pre-processed in order to easily answer these seemingly simple questions.
 Not only that - the database keeps changing according to local decisions regarding daylight saving time.